The wines

 Grape: Merlot 2023 (r)

-One doesn’t think of Merlot when here in the south of Italy, but little parcels of it, a few rows of vines here and there pop us, a leftover from Napoleonic times when the French ruled Naples and Kingdom of Sicily.
+One doesn’t think of Merlot when here in the south of Italy, but there is little parcels of it, a few rows here, a leftover from Napoleonic times when the French ruled the south.

 Hitchcock